100 Years and counting: The history of the PUCO

 In 1906, the Ohio General Assembly passed legislation restructuring the office as the Railroad Commission and expanding its duties.
 The legislation, known as the Railroad Act, increased the number of commissioners to three, provided for a small staff and for the first time, gave the body the authority to fix reasonable and non-discriminatory rates.
 The commission was also permitted to formulate its own rules and regulations and exercise powers incidental to its hearings, such as administering oaths and keeping records.

 In 1911, the Public Service Commission was established by the legislature to deal with public concerns arising outside the limited field of railroads.
-At that time, jurisdiction was extended to telephone, electric, gas and water companies, and the commission was granted the authority to value utilities and prescribe a uniform system of accounts.
-The commission was authorized to approve or deny the issuance of corporate securities by public utilities and railroads.
+At that time, jurisdiction was extended to electric, gas, telephone and water companies, and the Commission was granted the authority to value utilities and prescribe a uniform system of accounts.
+The Commission was authorized to approve or deny the issuance of corporate securities by public utilities and railroads.

 In 1913, the name was changed to the Public Utilities Commission of Ohio (PUCO).
 The PUCO took on comprehensive motor bus line regulatory duties in 1921 and two years later received jurisdiction over the motor transportation of property.
 The PUCO began regulating wastewater companies in 1961.